mikgran/base/README.md

-The base functions as a scratchpad and my demo space.
+The base functions as a training grounds, as a sort of scratchpad and as my demo space.
+I have created a short specification for each project.
 All projects I have created here are for displaying basic usage of technologies and methods I am familiar with.

-### EventAnalysis - an event tracking and reporting system
+#### EventAnalysis - an event tracking and reporting system
 Technologies and methods used: eclipse, jdk1.7, cygwin, csv parsing, maven dependencies, separation of concerns: services, util classes, business classes, iterative state machine: events, generic extensible and reusable java code, joda time, try to avoid magic numbers: prefer